 Tech bubbles like Scottsdale, Silicone Valley and Seattle are hotbeds and have thousands of openings for job seekers on any given day.
 Tech startups are not going anywhere, either, with disruptive technology being the primer for a technological revolution, the likes of which has never been seen before.

 According to a Statisita projection, ecommerce in the U.S. will grow to more than $600 billion annually by 2022.
 While juggernauts like Amazon grab about half of all online sales on any given day, the other half are going to mostly mom and pop ecommerce sites.
 Guess what powers those back ends?
 Software that ‘s made by adept developers.

 Aside from the shopping cart and marketplace software solutions, there are all the applications and integrations that are created by eager developers for these services.
 These add-ons are commonly hosted in the App Stores of shopping cart and marketplace service providers and represent one of the fastest growing sectors of the software industry.

 No. 5: Specialized Field

-It goes without saying that a computer software developer is a specialized field.
+It goes without saying that computer software developers are part of a specialized field.
 It takes a particular mindset and drive to hone coding skills and to stay on top of the ever-evolving coding platforms.
 As these common programming languages continue in their evolution, and as new ones are introduced, the immediate vacancies in this field are growing exponentially.

 Ready to pursue a career in computer software development?

-Get the ball rolling by learning more about the computer software development program at Woz U.
+Get the ball rolling by learning more about the computer software development programs at Woz U.